Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 <pre>
 gotosubscript num
 calls battle_sub_seq script "num".  returns to the caller after an endscript is reached
-- num is the index of the subscript to jump to
+- num is the index of the battle_sub_seq script to jump to
 </pre>
 </details>
 <details>